Taphophile, local historian and genealogist.

 Biography means "life story".
 Rather than copying and pasting a list of facts (also known as 'data dumping'), use the info to write a narrative story in complete sentences, proper capitalization, etc. to honor the individual memorialized.
 Also, death is but one moment in a person's life.
 Do you want to be remembered for how you died or how you lived?
 When submitting "cause of death" to be added to the bio, please include more info about the many other moments of the person's life.

-Links may be added to either the bio (via HTML coding) or by using the Family Links.
+Links to other memorials may be added to either the bio (via HTML coding) or by using the Family Links.
 Either is acceptable.
 Links will not be made to illegitimate memorials (i.e. burial unknowns) or those which violate copyright law.

-FAQ 166 prohibits including the dates in the Inscription field so the date fields are the only place to accurately record what is engraved on the marker.
+This Help item prohibits including dates in the Inscription field so the date fields are the only place to accurately record what is engraved on the marker.
 Other dates will be detailed in the bio.